Originally published November 9, 2020.

-As an employer, you may feel a moral obligation to offer your employees mental health support, and such programs may also improve your bottom line by reducing absenteeism and increasing productivity.
+As an employer, you should recognize the benefits of offering your employees mental health support and how such programs improve your bottom line by reducing absenteeism and increasing productivity.

 Take a look at the top ways employers can help their employees take care of their mental health.